ldemirova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 Intercom chat support is enabled by default in API Portal.
 To start using it, configure its module with your `app_id` as follows:

 1. In JAI, click **Extensions > Modules > Intercom**.
-2. Enter your `app_id`.
+2. Enter your `Application Id` taken from Intercom.
-3. Click to choose whether you want to show the Intercom only to signed users or to all users.
+3. If you don't want to show the Intercom to non-logged in users toggle the options on `Show chat for non-logged in users` field and choose `No`.
+By the default all users will see it.

 After you configure this module, the Intercom chat icon is displayed on all pages of API Portal.